Shale gas in Canada: Resource law in Canada

-Sir John A. Macdonald had already maintained in an 1880 Parliamentary debate that the British North America Act of 1867 vested the control of the inland and sea-coast fisheries of Canada in the Dominion Government, who incurred all the expense incidental to their protection.
+Sir John A. Macdonald had already maintained in an 1880 parliamentary debate that the British North America Act 1867 vested the control of the inland and sea-coast fisheries of Canada in the Dominion government, who incurred all the expense incidental to their protection.

-By virtue of the insertion in 1982 of Section 92A of the BNA Act, "(1) In each province, the legislature may exclusively make laws in relation to (a) exploration for non-renewable natural resources in the province;..."
+By virtue of the insertion in 1982 of section 92A of the British North America Act 1867, "(1) In each province, the legislature may exclusively make laws in relation to (a) exploration for non-renewable natural resources in the province;..."
 The geographical limits of the jurisdiction of the provinces had been tested by the Supreme Court of Canada in Reference Re: Offshore Mineral Rights, a 1967 case which involved all of the provinces that border on the ocean.
-The decision of the court was that the Dominion of Canada has authority over the sea and seabed; and this was later reflected by the insertion of Section 92A.
+The decision of the court was that the Dominion of Canada has authority over the sea and seabed; and this was later reflected by the insertion of section 92A.